WalrusNetwork/markdown-content/other/jobs/en.md

 Description:

 > A key business focus of Walrus is to deliver a consistent and reliable experience for our users.
 System Administrators are in charge of managing our infrastructure to deliver that experience.
-We utilise a number of technologies in the business to do this and our System Administrators will need to manage these technologies to troubleshoot issues and make sure the server stays online.
+We use a number of technologies in the business to do this and our System Administrators will need to manage these technologies to troubleshoot issues and make sure the server stays online.

 > Required Skills: